Listen to this article

-- If I am applying for an F visa, am continuing as student at same school for which my previous visa was issued.
+- If I am applying for an F visa, I am continuing as a student at the same school for which my previous visa was issued.

-Note: Children under 14 must submit a photocopy of both parent’s passport biographic information and valid U.S. visa page.
+Note: Children under 14 must submit a photocopy of both parents’ passport biographic information and a valid U.S. visa page.

 Your answer should be ‘YES’ to both questions:

-- I am applying on or after 80th birthday AND
+- I am applying on or after my 80th birthday AND

 - My most recent visa application was not refused.